-- Thaw 1/4 cup raspberries with 1 tbsp honey (or maple syrup) in a small sauce pan on low and whisk gently until smooth.
-Strain If you don't want any seeds and set aside
+- Simmer 1/4 cup raspberries with 1 tbsp honey (or maple syrup) in a small sauce pan on low and whisk gently until smooth.
+Strain If you don't want any seeds and set raspberry sauce aside.

-- In food processor combine frozen strawberries, 1/4 cup frozen raspberries, 4 tbsp honey, 1 tsp vanilla and chilled coconut milk and puree until everything is smooth.
+- In a food processor combine frozen strawberries, 1/4 cup frozen raspberries, 4 tbsp honey (or maple syrup), 1 tsp vanilla, and chilled coconut milk and puree until everything is smooth.